The School of Aviation offers a number of research degrees:

 Find out the minimum eligibility requirements for research degrees offered at UNSW.
 To determine your eligibility, you must use the UNSW HDR Self-Assessment Tool.

 Step 2: Finding a Supervisor

-Applicants who are interested in one of the above topics/projects, please email your CV and academic transcripts to the supervisor as listed, and also cc the School's:
+Applicants who are interested in one of the above topics/projects, please email your CV, academic transcripts and research descriptions/proposals to:

 - Postgraduate Research Administrator (firstname.lastname@example.org)

 - Postgraduate Coordinator (PGC), A/Prof Brett Molesworth (email@example.com)